ashbrook-io/ashbrook-io.github.io/_posts/2020-09-02-extract-data-from-excel-spreadsheet-using-powershell.md

 ## Conclusion and Notes

-I went with the zipfile method.
+I went with the Direct Extract method using zipfile.
 Pretty simple conclusion. =)

 Some items of note: